coraxstudio/vobsub-js/README.md

 # vobsub-js
-VobSub-JS is a javascript implementation for showing vobsub subtitles in web browsers.
-A vobsub subtitle package is is a subtitle ripped from dvd that consists of two files namely a .sub and .idx file.
+VobSub-JS is a javascript implementation for displaying vobsub subtitles in web browsers.
+A vobsub subtitle package is a subtitle ripped from dvd that consists of two files namely a .sub and .idx file.

 Note that this project must be considered purely experimental and unstable.